Shoreasg/Kingsmen/README.md

 # kingsmen

-This is a homework doe by me from GA.
+This is a homework done by me from GA.

 Stack use